-Whatever the subject or medium each image and stroke is individual yet the sum is far greater than its component parts: when painting it contains what I think of as a scaffolding of colour or when drawing in monochrome my images, I trust, convey an assemblage of meaning beyond the simplicity of the individual.
+Whatever the subject or medium each image and each stroke is individual yet the sum is far greater than its component parts.
+Whether in colour or monochrome, images convey an assemblage of meaning beyond the simplicity of the scene.